dojo/docs/dojox/grid/EnhancedGrid.rst

 Selecting rows/columns via mouse clicking/keyboard
 --------------------------------------------------

 You can also select multiple non-adjacent rows/columns by holding CTRL key or select a range of adjacent rows/columns by holding SHIFT key and selecting another row.
+These techniques can be used with either the row headers or checkboxes for multiple row selection.

 .. image:: extended-selection-checkboxes.gif